 - How frequently do you need to socialize?
 This varies so much from person to person and the type of socialization affects it as well.
 I can only really handle one, sometimes two in-person, hang outs in a week, with people other than my husband (or parents/brother when we lived in close proximity).
 My husband doesn’t count, because, not to be mushy, but being with him is usually better than being alone (Everyone who’s been married more than two years is going, “Yeah, sis, that’s gonna wear off.”).
 A phone date or two with family or close friends is perfect for me.
 Otherwise, keeping up with daily or weekly snap chatting or texts does the trick.
 You could be completely different.
 You could need to socialize every day or only bi-weekly.
 Do you.

 - Where do you feel most like yourself?
 Besides the small group factor, I feel most like myself when I’m having a deep conversation, being nonsensical, serving others, or spending time with people who are kind of outcasts in society or lonely.
 What that looks like for me right now is refugee families and an elderly woman who takes the flower arrangements I make off my hands because if they stay at my house, they die, dry, and remain on various surfaces looking gross.
 Before said woman retired, she was a social worker and I hung out with her and her tag-along friend who was a homeless ex-felon (I might have left out a detail or two at the time, Dad.
 Oops sorry love you).
-Maybe for you that’s with your gamer friends or pals in your sorority or your church small group.
-It could be running with a partner or playing pranks with your church small group or… I don’t know!
+Maybe for you that’s with your gamer friends or pals in your sorority or a religious or political group.
 I think I’ve given you enough ideas to get the ball rolling.
 The point is, connect with others in a way where you will feel connected and not like you’re going through the motions.